susundberg/python-sarch2/README.rst

 1. Create local machine repository
 1.1.
 Add all wanted files

-2. Create remote repository - EMPTY
+2. Create remote repository - EMPTY.
+2.1 Or you can just create empty repository at local machine and copy the .sarch2.db file to the target directory

 3. Do sync -- the sync is done with RSYNC so no extra files should be transferred

 BEWARE THIS WILL REMOVE ALL FILES THAT ARE NOT IN LOCAL MACHINE FROM REMOTE